 - fill in an application.

 You must ensure:

-- supporting ID documents meet the 100 point identification checklist
+- your supporting ID documents meet the 100 point identification checklist

-- images you submit of any relevant documents are clear.
+- the images you submit of any relevant documents are clear.

 The application process may be delayed if the application does not include the required ID documents.